Travel Notice Situation in Eastern Sabah

 Travel Funds & Valuables:

-Malaysia imposes severe penalties including death for possession or trafficking of even small amount of illegal drugs.
+Malaysia imposes severe penalties including the death penalty for possession or trafficking of even small amounts of illegal drugs.
 Do not convey or transport any parcel, especially across the border when asked by a stranger.
 Should such parcels contain illegal drugs, you risk being found guilty of the possession, smuggling or trafficking of drugs.
-You should also never leave your belongings unattended or under the “care” of any stranger.
+You should also never leave your belongings unattended or under the “care” of strangers.

 Driving of Foreign-registered Vehicle in Malaysia: